 There have been moments where Warzone has also fallen in this way.
 So with that, here’s how to fix some issues when it does happen, whether that’s on PC or console.

 As their FAQ states, crossplay is possible on every system that has Warzone available.

 From Xbox to PS4 and PC, crossplay is possible.
-You only need an Activision/Call of Duty account, which will then allow you access into a crossplay with friends.
+You only need an Activision/Call of Duty account, which will then allow you access to a crossplay with friends.

 It’s enabled by default, but if you wish to stick to the system you play it on, you can simply go to ‘Options’, ‘Account’ and flick ‘Disabled’ at the ‘Crossplay’ option.

 But since its release in March, there have been reports of crossplay simply not working.

 - Read more: Warzone Shadow Ban: How To Fix Shadow Ban, Plus Why Am I Shadow Banned in Call of Duty Warzone?

 If you’re still experiencing issues, here’s a method that’s been known to work from time to time.

 - Go to the ‘Social’ menu in the Battle.net client.